alan-cooney/deep-learning-from-scratch/README.md

-# Spinning Up - Open AI - Implementations
+# Deep Learning from Scratch

-Implementation of key papers recommended by OpenAI's excellent [Spinning Up](https://spinningup.openai.com/) resource (on deep learning specifically).
+Implementation of key deep learning archtectures.

-Also includes one exercise solution, but I have found the exercises to be of less value than the papers.